nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `contact sort s/a` will change the displayed contact list to show a contact list where names are sorted by alphabetical order.

-### Sorting tasks : `task sort`
+#### Sorting tasks : `task sort`

-Sorts your task list based on the input flag.
+Sorts your task list based on the input parameter.

 Format: `task sort s/SORT`

-SORT flags:
+SORT parameters:
 * ca: Chronologically sort tasks by date and time added.
 * a: Alphabetically sort task descriptions.
 * ra: Alphabetically sort task descriptions in reverse order.